Insurance, Health & Safety

 - You are advised to have a dental check before you depart.

-- If you would like to discuss any personal issue, don’t hesitate to contact UAL Health & Wellbeing department.
+- If you would like to discuss any personal issue, don’t hesitate to contact Counselling, Health Advice and Chaplaincy department.

 - Remember that students going to a non-European country will need to purchase compulsory health insurance abroad (eg. university health insurance plans in the USA).